FAQ on Immigration and Education

 If you are asked these questions, you should not answer them.

-More information is available here: https://www.p12.nysed.gov/sss/documents/EnrollmentBrochure_English.pdf
+More information is available here: English: https://www.p12.nysed.gov/sss/documents/EnrollmentBrochure_English.pdf

 For questions regarding enrollment of immigrant children and youth, contact the NYS Education Department Office of Bilingual Education & World Languages at (718) 722-2445.